 Answer: There isn't a cookie-cutter answer to withdrawal sequencing because an investor's strategy will be determined by age and tax rate when taking the withdrawal.
 In fact, it will often be a good idea to pull money from multiple account types during each year of retirement--tax-deferred (traditional IRA and 401(k)), Roth, and taxable accounts.
 That underscores the argument for accumulating assets for retirement in those three account types, too.

 But an overarching principle to bear in mind when developing your withdrawal strategy should be preserving the tax-saving benefits of your tax-sheltered investments for as long as you possibly can.

 As long as a retiree has both taxable and tax-advantaged assets like IRAs and company retirement plans, it's usually best to hold on to the accounts with the most generous tax treatment while spending down less tax-efficient assets.
 The following sequence will make sense for many retirees.

-1. If you're older than 70 1/2, your first stop for withdrawals are those accounts that carry required minimum distributions, or RMDs, such as traditional IRAs and company retirement plans.
-(You'll pay a stiff penalty, equivalent to half of the amount you should have taken but didn't, if you don't take these distributions on time.
+1. If you're older than 72, your first stop for withdrawals are those accounts that carry required minimum distributions, or RMDs, such as traditional IRAs and company retirement plans.
+You'll pay a stiff penalty, equivalent to half of the amount you should have taken but didn't, if you don't take these distributions on time.
 Required minimum distributions were on hold for 2020, but they're back on for 2021.

 3. Finally, tap company retirement-plan accounts and IRAs.
 Save Roth IRA assets for last.